Amsterdam banking crisis of 1763: Background

 Merchant bankers believed that their balance sheet growth and leverage were hedged and insured through offsetting claims and liabilities.
 And while some of the more conservative Dutch bankers were wary in growing their wartime business, others expanded quickly.
 One of the fastest-growing merchant banks belonged to the De Neufville brothers, who speculated in depreciating currencies and endorsed a large number of bills of exchange.
 Leendert Pieter de Neufville was the leading perpetrator of the proliferation of the faulty bills of exchange.
 Noting his success, other merchant bankers followed suit.

 On 19/20 April Gotzkowsky bought a huge amount of grains (oats) through the intermediation of the Russian envoy Vladimir Sergeevich Dolgorukov (1717 - 1803).
 It was stored in Kolberg and along Pommeranian coast, sitting unused after the Russian army had left the Poland.
 Both Russia and Prussia were hoping for a swift sale, that would allow for a discharge of the troops who had to guard these supplies.
 Because of a grain shortage and famine in Prussia, the transaction could have been profitable for Gotzkowsky and De Neufville, the latter one secretly collaborating with two partners Stein and Leveaux, all collectors of art.
 Neufville paid 100,000 guilders down payment (in exchange bills) on behalf of the buying syndicate.
 The remaining one million guilders were to be paid by Gotzkowsky in four terms, within a year.
 Two Russian traders, Svešnikov and Rogovikov, would take over a 1/5 of the total grain sold.
-The remaining 4/5 was allocated to Gotzkowsky, De Neufville, Leveaux und Stein.
+The remaining 4/5 was allocated to Gotzkowsky, De Neufville, Leveaux and Stein.
 The contract was signed by just two men: Gotzkowsky and Svešnikov.

 On 12 April 1763, Frederick decided to dump his unused wartime grain supplies in Lower Silesia, leading in the next months to a 75% drop in the local price of wheat, with other commodities prices soon following.
 On June 27, 1763, the Gotzkowsky transaction became a state affair.
 Legal problems meant that the grain could not now be exported.
 When it became clear that half of the grain was of bad quality, Gotzkowsky wanted to change the contract and offered to pay only 2/3 of 1.170.448 guilders owed?
 He would have been satisfied if he did not suffer any loss.
 On 18 July the Russian senate refused this offer and insisted on being paid promptly and demanded payment in Dutch guilders, and not in debased Saxon coins.